alicebob/sqlittle/README.md

 - only supports UTF8 strings
 - only supports binary string comparisons
 - no joins/sorting/ranges
-- can only read clean files.
-No corrupted transaction journals can be present
 - does not work with WAL journal mode files (WAL is not the default journal mode)